helloparthshah/StadiaWireless/README.md

 Download the latest release from the [releases](https://github.com/helloparthshah/StadiaWireless/releases/)

-You have 2 options, you can directly run the server by downloading the pre installed zip file and running server.exe or you can install StadiaWireless by using the Stadia.Wireless.msi installer.
+Directly run the server by downloading the pre installed zip file and running server.exe

 You'll see a icon in the System Tray and right clicking on it will show you the website you'll need to access.